muziejus/javascripting-english-major/3-programming.md

 should get “Brilliant choice!” logged to your console.
 Now replace `true` with `false`.
 What happens?
 Why?

-Now let’s add a layer, this time using the variable `userInput`:
+Now you can add some complexity, this time using the variable `userInput`:

 ```javascript
 > let userInput;